Saying 'I Do' on a Budget: Why It's Okay to Splurge on a Dress and Save in Other Ways

 The Knot’s Real Weddings Study found that on average brides spent around $1500 on their wedding dresses.
-For any other dress that amount is beyond extravagant unless you’re a red carpet starlet or royalty – and even they borrow gowns instead of buying them for most of their public appearances.
+For any other dress, that amount is beyond extravagant unless you’re a red carpet starlet or royalty.
+And let’s be real, even celebrities borrow gowns instead of buying them for most of their public appearances!

 If you’ve ever seen an episode of Say Yes to the Dress, you know that what a woman wears on her wedding day has real emotional meaning.
-While I like to encourage all brides to not try on dresses that are over their budget, I totally understand that things can get out of hand at a bridal salon.
+While we like to encourage all brides to not try on dresses that are over their budget, we totally understand that things can get out of hand at a bridal salon.
 One moment you’re trying on an affordable sweetheart neckline gown and the next your attendant has slipped you into a gorgeous lace number that has your heart pitter-pattering in a way you never knew possible from a garment.

 Why It’s Okay to Splurge on Your Wedding Dress